uw-advanced-robotics/aruw-vision-platform-2019/README.md

 - `darknet-aruw` (our custom fork with minor fixes)
 - JetPack 4.2.1 (includes OpenCV 3.3.1, CUDA 10.0.326)

+See below for installation instructions -- most of it is done by the provided scripts.

 ## Compilation and Installation

 Follow the instructions in `scripts/xavier-setup/README.md` to set up the depdencies for an Xavier.